VidishNaikSJSU/self-driving-car/readme.txt

-This is my final year project about a self driving autonomous car
+This is my BE - project about a self driving autonomous car